BLEMF 2024

 The Stanley Ritchie Youth Performance

 (Bloomington, IN) Join us for the second annual mainstage concert by members of the Bloomington Early Music Immersion program.
 A showcase of new skills and newly discovered talents, the BEMI Players performance is the highpoint of a week of daylong instruction and activities introducing middle-school aged string players to historical technique and repertoire from the Baroque era.
-A partnership between Bloomington Early Music and the Historical Performance Institute of the Jacobs School of Music at Indiana University, with support from the Smithville Charitable Foundation and a 2023 Engagement Award from Early Music America, BEMI is free to participants and fun for all!
+A partnership between Bloomington Early Music and the Historical Performance Institute of the Jacobs School of Music at Indiana University, with support from the Smithville Charitable Foundation, the Bloomington Arts Commission, and Early Music America’s 2023 Engagement Award, BEMI is free to participants and fun for all!

 Trinity Episcopal Church